tajpuriya27/game-of-life/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed — in other words, each generation is a pure function of the preceding one.
 The discrete moment at which all the births and deaths actually occur is often called a step.
 The rules are applied repeatedly to create further generations (one new generation per step).

 ---

+## Further Expansion:

+- Click on any td element of table and drag to paint the boxes.